21bq1a4215/wellness-app/README.md

 ### Features Left to Implement

-- Cancel Subscription
+- **Cancel Subscription**
         - Add an option for users to cancel their subscription through their profile (I didn’t have enough time to implement this feature)
-- Profile Personalisation
+- **Profile Personalisation**
-        - Further develop the functionality on user profiles so users can have a public bio and avatar, view their membership plan and edit their profiles.
+        - Further develop the functionality on user profiles so users can have a public bio and avatar, view their membership plan and edit their profiles
-- Social Account
+- **Social Account**
         - Enable single sign-in using Facebook, so users can register, login and transfer their personal information from Facebook (I tried to implement this feature and while it initially appeared to have worked, after deployment I was blocked due to a lack of permissions, so I removed this feature from the code to avoid further issues)
-- Free Trial Subscription
+- **Free Trial Subscription**
-        Offer the option of a free trial subscription to users when they register
+        - Offer the option of a free trial subscription to users when they register

 ## Technologies